eth-educators/ethstaker-knowledgebase/faq.md

 Missing some [attestations](staking-glossary.md#attestation) is completely normal and extremely low-cost.
 The penalty for missing an attestation is exactly the same as the reward for a successful one.
 So, with around 240 attestations per day per validator, missing one or two is still a successful attestation rate of over 99%!

+## Is there any advantage to having more than 32 ETH at stake?

+No. There is no advantage to having more than 32 ETH staked.

+Depositing more than 32 ETH to a single set of keys does not increase rewards potential, nor does accumulating rewards above 32 ETH, as each [validator](staking-glossary.md#validator) is limited to an effective balance of 32.
+This means that staking is done in 32 ETH increments, each with its own set of keys and balance.

 ## Should I set a withdrawal address when setting up my solo staking validator?

 Setting a [withdrawal address](staking-glossary.md#withdrawal-address) when creating your validator keys can be useful as you won't need to set it again when withdrawals are enabled.